-For more information on confidence intervals pertaining to verification scores, see Wilks (2006) and Jolliffe and Stephenson (2003).
+For more information on confidence intervals pertaining to verification measures, see Wilks (2006) and Jolliffe and Stephenson (2003).

 This section contains a description of how to configure and run the Point-Stat tool.
 The Point-Stat tool is used to perform verification of a gridded model field using point observations.
-The gridded model field to be verified must be in GRIB-1 format.
-The point observations must be in NetCDF format as the output of the pb2nc step.
+The gridded model field to be verified must be in GRIB-1 format or in the NetCDF format that is output by the Pcp-Combine tool.
+The point observations must be in NetCDF format as the output of the pb2nc or ascii2nc step.
 The Point-Stat tool provides the capability of interpolating the gridded forecast data to the observation points using a variety of methods as described in Section 4.2.1.
 The Point-Stat tool computes a number of continuous statistics on the matched pair data as well as discrete statistics once the matched pair data have been thresholded.

-4.3.1 point\stat usage
+4.3.1 point stat usage